Gradient-based Stochastic Optimization of Utility-based Shortfall Risk: UBSR for Unbounded Random Variables

-In this section, we extend UBSR and OCE risk measures to cover a class of unbounded random variables and derive properties like convexity that are known to hold in the bounded case.
-We derive bounds on the difference between the OCE risk of two random variables, in terms of the Wasserstein distance between their respective marginal distributions.
-We provide examples of popular choices of loss functions (and utility functions), that associate the UBSR (and the OCE risk) with other popular risk measures.
-The benefits of employing UBSR vis-a-vis CVaR/VaR (or OCE vis-a-vis CVaR/VaR) are well known and we avoid a detailed discussion.
-The reader is referred to \citet{follmer2016stochastic,giesecke-risk-large-losses,weber-2006-distribution-invariant,ben-tal_old-new_2007} for further reading.
+In this section, we extend UBSR to a class of possibly unbounded random variables and derive several properties of UBSR that are known to hold in the bounded case, for instance, monotonicity, cash-invariance, and convexity of UBSR, finiteness of UBSR, and existence of UBSR as a root of a decreasing function.
+The existing results in the literature do not readily extend to unbounded r.v. in this case, necessitating a rigorous re-derivation.
+Subsequently, we provide examples of loss functions for which the UBSR specializes to some well-known risk measures.
+The benefits of employing UBSR vis-à-vis CVaR/VaR are well known, and we avoid a detailed discussion.
+The reader is referred to \cite{follmer2016stochastic,giesecke-risk-large-losses,weber-2006-distribution-invariant,ben-tal_old-new_2007} for further reading.
+Our goal is to estimate and optimize UBSR for a class of unbounded random variables, while aspects of UBSR related to risk attitude are already well understood.
+The results in this section are presented in the context of this goal.